whs/ipfs-encrypted-share/README.md

 ### File pieces

 The file are splitted to pieces, each 5MB in size. (limited by libsodium.js heap size) They are encrypted and stored at /pieces/`chunkId`.
 ChunkID starts at 0 to `encryptedMetadata.pieces - 1`.
+File pieces share the same encryption stream with the metadata.

 The final piece has the tag `crypto_secretstream_xchacha20poly1305_TAG_FINAL`.
 All other pieces has the tag `0`.